3rdGen-Media/CoreTransport/README.md

 # CoreTransport

-CoreTransport is a no-compromise cross-platform pure C library for establishing and consuming from TCP client connections secured with SSL/TLS.
+CoreTransport is a no-compromise cross-platform pure C library for establishing and consuming from persistent TCP client connections secured with SSL/TLS.
 CoreTransport aims to espouse the following non-standardized principles:

 * Structured concurrency to allow for multiple concurrent asynchronous blocking/non-blocking socket connections from a single thread
 * Dedicated Tx/Rx thread queues for each socket connection implemented as closest-to-kernel option for maximum concurrent     requests/responses.